7 PPC KPIs You Should Be Tracking & Monitoring

 In pay-per-click (PPC), key performance indicators play a fundamental role.
-They let you track the performance of your paid search ads and improve them on the run.
+They let you track the performance of your paid search ads and improve your marketing campaigns through data-driven monitoring.
 Here are some of the KPIs your should track and why.

-There is not a definitive list of PPC metrics every business should track, as they depend on both your industry benchmarks and your specific marketing goals.
-And, if not chosen strategically, the wrong, vanity metrics may distract you from reaching the desired campaign results.
+There is not a definitive list of PPC metrics every business should track, as they depend on both your industry benchmarks and your specific marketing campaign goals.
+Effective campaign management requires careful consideration - if not chosen strategically, vanity metrics may distract you from reaching your desired return on ad spend (ROAS).

-Given these facts, you need to set clear goals during your campaign planning phase and choose the PPC metrics that match these goals.
-Only this way will you ensure satisfactory campaign results and increase your ROI.
+Given these facts, you need to set clear marketing goals during your budget allocation and campaign planning phase and choose the key metrics that match these goals.
+Only this way will you ensure satisfactory campaign results and increase your ROI, whether you're running ecommerce initiatives or B2B campaigns.

 If you’re not sure what PPC metrics there are and which ones to measure, here are a few ideas that may help you.